StaafLab/SRIQ/README.md

 ## Usage

 To run the pipeline, start the jupyter notebook file and follow the instructions within the pipeline.
+It's recommended to use virtual environments when running the pipeline in order to avoid conflicting packages.

 ```python
 jupyter notebook analysis_pipeline